 The beginning of the film, a Ted-Talk-from-hell keynote by the neurotic CEO of the agriculture conglomerate, Mirando, is similarly unnerving.
 While it pretty neatly gets all of the necessary exposition out of the way, the piece also heavily satirizes the faux “wokeness” companies are all too keen to display in their PR efforts.
 In real life, there’s just no fucking way a talk of this creepy intensity and literal wide-eyedness would ever survive a board room review.
 But that is, of course, the point of satire.

 A cynical but interesting observation: The keynote is supposed to take place in 2007.
 The problem here is that the aesthetic and cultural zeitgeist it is lampooning didn’t fully exist back then.
-The graphics in the slide deck, for example, would have been pretty damn advanced back then.
+The graphics in the slide deck, for example, are simply out of step with graphical conventions of the time.
 So, too, does everyone look like they’re dressed in accordance with the Summer 2017 Yves Saint Laurent catalog.
 Where are all the fancy pockets and mini-vests?
 Simply put, it uses post-iPhone memetics in a pre-iPhone world.

 This theme, ethical systems that can’t keep track of their own methodology, is more or less the core focus of the film.
 The hypocrisy of corporate PR is on full display in Mirando’s efforts to clean up the mess Mija has made for them, going so far as to even install her as their poster child.
 Likewise, the aforementioned Animal Liberation Front, though at times laughably adherent to their creed of non-violence, are far too prone to ironic statements and actions that contradict their underlying project.
 This is most evident in a scene where Dano beats the shit out of Yuen while espousing the pacifist tenets of the ALF.
 If we return to our interpretation of “Okja” through the eyes of Mija, we see a world that writes off moral black-and-whiteness as a childish ideal, yet that toils feverishly to organize complex, contradictory ideologies into a neat little good vs. evil paradigm, and in doing so, destroys the possibility of a neat little good vs. evil paradigm.
 What’s more, the film does all of this with incredible cinematographic technique.